 Quarterly update: Insight Global Absolute Return Bond strategy

-Over the quarter the strategy generated a negative return, underperforming its benchmark.
-In terms of headline attribution, country allocation proved the major detractor over the quarter, followed by emerging market debt (EMD), investment grade credit and duration.
+Over the quarter the strategy generated a positive return, but underperformed its benchmark.
+In terms of headline attribution, country allocation and inflation contributed to performance while duration, yield curve positioning, emerging market debt and currency detracted.

 Latest webinars and videos

 Insight Global Absolute Return Bond Fund secures recommended rating from Lonsec

 SYDNEY: 12 October, 2017 – Insight Investment, a leading global investment manager, has received a ‘Recommended’ rating for one of its flagship Australian funds – the Insight Global Absolute Return Bond Fund – from Lonsec Research.

 SYDNEY: 24 May, 2017 – Insight Investment, a leading global investment manager, today announced that the Insight Global Absolute Return Bond Fund has been added as an investment option to the HUB24 platform.

 SYDNEY: 14 March, 2017 – Insight Investment, a leading global investment manager, has received a ‘Recommended’ rating for one of its funds, the Insight Global Absolute Return Bond Fund, from research house Zenith Investment Partners.